-Your work doesn't end when the visitor leaves.
+Your work doesn't end when the visiting scholar leaves.

-- 1. Follow university rules and communicate with ISS on departure of visitors according to immigration guidelines. - 2.
-If an extension of the visitor's stay is needed, be sure to make the request in advance.
-Be aware that, in the case of visitors who are funded by their home countries, there are no guarantees that the federal agency, funding agency, or home institution will approve the request. - 3.
-Report the timely departure of the visitor to your business office and ISS as needed (this may vary but it is a good policy to inform business office). - 4.
-Plan for a follow up and a long-term engagement strategy with the visitor and their institution. - 5.
-Maintain regular communication with the visitor after departure. - 6.
-Consider opportunities to visit the visitor's institution if possible.
+- 1. Follow university rules and communicate with ISS upon departure of visitors according to immigration guidelines. - 2.
+If an extension of stay is needed, be sure to make the request in advance.
+Be aware that, in the case of individuals who are funded by their home countries, there are no guarantees that the federal agency, funding agency, or home institution will approve the request. - 3.
+Report the timely departure of the individual to your business office and ISS as needed (this may vary but it is a good policy to inform business office). - 4.
+Plan for a follow up and a long-term engagement strategy with the individual and their institution. - 5.
+Maintain regular communication with the visiting scholar after departure. - 6.
+Consider opportunities to visit the visiting scholar's institution if possible.